 Sea Bean is a woody climber of the Fabaceae family which is found throughout the tropical rainforests along the rivers and near the seas.
 It is found all over Africa, parts of Asia and Australia but not in the American tropics!
 Their seed coats are thicker and durable so they survive prolonged immersion in the seawater and germinate when they land in suitable spots!
 They are found along rivers in Tropical forests where the giant pod hangs above water and the pods once mature, drop off as single packets into the water, and are eventually carried to the sea.
 From there, these seeds travel great distances and reach different islands and establish themselves there.
 An example of such can be seen in South India, the Archipelago of Indonesia and Papua New Guinea.

 African Grapple plant – Harpagophytum procumbens

 The African Grapple plant uses a more brutal way to disperse its seeds.
 It grows in sandy and dry places in Northern South Africa, Southern Botswana in the Kalahari region.
-The fruits of this plant is evolved as a huge claw like structure which is rightly called as “Devil’s Claw”.
+The fruits of this plant are evolved as a huge claw-like structure which is rightly called “Devil’s Claw”.
 The plant aims animals that have big soles like Elephants and ostriches.
 They accidentally step on the plant and the seed gets painfully embedded to the legs and as they take each step and the seed pod breaks releasing seeds as the animals march the desert.

 Durian – Durio zibethinus